sy77777en/label_pizza/README.md

 ```

 * **Question** – A single input field, such as radio buttons or a text box.
 * **Question Group** – A set of related questions shown together in one UI tab.
 Can be reused across projects or set to auto-submit defaults.
 May include optional Python verification checks triggered on submission—e.g., if “Key Light present?” is answered Yes, then “Describe Key Light” must not be empty.
+Verification functions can be defined in `verify.py` files in `label_pizza/` or in any workspace folder registered in `verification_config.json`.
 * **Schema** – The full tree structure composed of one or more question groups.

 ---